DMGT-TECH/authenticated-cloud-docs/README.md

 Push everything, including `./.github/workflows/` and your site will be set up and deployed by Github Actions.

-## Self-Updating Usage (use this repo as a submodule)
+## Best Setup and Usage (use this repo as a submodule)

 It is possible to install this repo as a submodule of your content/configuration repo.
+This allows your repository to be self-updating.
 Instructions and an example repo will be forthcoming.

 ## Rendering locally